cobluestars/QuickRenard/Readme.md

 ## 🦊 Summary 🦊

-1. child.js contains the Child component where the state childData.data is updated using either the DFS or BFS method, depending on the length of the new data.
-2. stateSchema.js defines the schema for the states used in the application.
-3. stateStore.js initializes the state store and sets the dependencies between states using setStateDependencies.

-- This example demonstrates how the quickrenard library can be used in a React project to manage state with complex dependencies, providing the flexibility to use DFS or BFS for state updates.
+- Ver 2.6.5 simplifies state management in applications with complex dependencies, automatically choosing the most efficient graph traversal strategy (DFS or BFS) based on the defined state dependencies.
+This enhancement streamlines state updates, reducing the need for manual intervention and improving efficiency.

 <br />
 <hr />
 <br />

-Adjust your component implementations as necessary to align with these examples and the unique details of your project.
+### Adjust your component implementations as necessary to align with these examples and the unique details of your project.
 This documentation is designed to provide a conceptual understanding of QuickRenard's enhanced functionality.